nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 and operator APIs and two versions of the transfer entry point, one which invokes sender/receiver hooks and one which does not).

-FA2 specifies an interface ```get_permissions_policy``` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and its configuration.
+FA2 specifies an interface `get_permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and configure it.
-This serves as a more modular alternative to the existing approaches in ERC-20 or FA1.2.
+This serves as a more modular alternative to the existing approaches in ERC-20 or FA1.2 and helps to define consistent and non-self-contradictory policies.

 #### The Taxonomy of Permission Policy

 Permission policy semantics can be broken down into several orthogonal behavior patterns.
 The concrete policy can be expressed as a combination of those behaviors.

-The standard itself does not enforce and/or validate a particular permission policy implementation, but the proposed taxonomy framework can guide the implementation of permission policies and allows to discover and/or configure a concrete combination on the chain.
+The proposed taxonomy framework and API allows to discover what are the properties (behaviors) of the particular FA2 token contract permission policy and/or to configure it on the chain.

 ##### Core Transfer behavior

 This behavior MUST be implemented by any FA2 token contract.
-If a token contract implementation uses transfer hook design pattern, core transfer behavior is to be part of the core transfer logic contract.
+If a token contract implementation uses [transfer hook](#Transfer Hook) design pattern, core transfer behavior is to be part of the core transfer logic of the FA2 contract.

 - Every transfer operation MUST be atomic.
 If operation fails, all token transfers MUST be reverted and token balances MUST remain unchanged.